-Where the closing appliances of access openings in superstructures and deckhouses are not weathertight, interior
+Where the closing appliances of access openings in superstructures and deckhouses are not weathertight, interior deck openings are to be considered exposed, i.e. situated in the open deck.

 7.3.2 Height of sills

 The height above the deck of sills to the doorways in companionways is to be not less than: